Mario730/bobdauber/static/posts/noodling/index.md

   - images/noodling1.jpeg
   - images/noodling2.jpeg
   - images/noodling3.jpeg
-description: Soft and freeform.
+description: Soft and freeform, defying the hardness of the stone.
-price: 0
+price: 600
 ---